rares018/SAOW/README.md

 # SAOW
-SAOW(shell abstractor or wrapper) is a demo util to access your devices underlying shell.
+SAOW(shell abstractor or wrapper) is a demo utility to access your devices underlying shell.

 ## USAGE
 SAOW is mostly supposed to be used for devices that offer a hard time getting into the terminal.